muscaa/fluff-core/README.md

 ## Usage

-To integrate Fluff Core into your project, add the following dependency:
+To integrate it into your project, add the following dependency:

 **Gradle**
 ```gradle